waynodiablo/Oystercard/further_javascript/walkthroughs/05_controller_expressions.md

       {{ todo.text }}: {{ todo.completed ? "completed" : "not completed" }}
     </p>
     <!--
-      ng-model will set aside some named scope here the named scope is 'todoText'
-     -->
+      ng-model allows us to tell angular to link what happens on the input to a parameter in our controller, in this case one called "todoText" -->
     <input type="text" ng-model="todoText">
     <!--
-      now we can pass that chunk of named scope into our controller expression as a parameter -->
+      now we can pass that parameter (todoText) into our controller expression as an argument -->
     <button ng-click="ctrl.addToDo(todoText);">Add a ToDo</button>
   </div>